-["English language fluency" means the ability to understand conversational English and to speak the language with sufficient structural accuracy; to use vocabulary to participate effectively in most formal and informal conversations on practical, social and school topics to read material for information; and to complete forms and write essays and reports on familiar topics.]
+["English language fluency" means the ability to understand conversational English and to speak the language with sufficient structural accuracy; to use vocabulary to participate effectively in most formal and informal conversations on practical, social, and school topics to read material for information; and to complete forms and write essays and reports on familiar topics.]

 "English language learner" or "ELL" means a student whose native language is other than English.
-The term refers to students with varying degrees of English language proficiency in any one of the domains of speaking, reading, writing, or listening and is synonymous with limited English speaking ability as used in N.J.S.A.
-18A:35-15 to 26.
+The term refers to students with varying degrees of English language proficiency in any one of the domains of speaking, reading, writing, or listening and is synonymous with limited [[English speaking]] English-speaking ability as used at N.J.S.A.
+18A:35-15 through 26.